gemium/gemium/README.md

 # Gemium
-> A pretty (imho) desktop app for browsing the gemini universe.
+A pretty (imho) desktop app for browsing the gemini universe.

+> Note: Gemium is **pre-alpha**.
+Essentially, the app is not very user-friendly or intuitive.
+See [./roadmap](./roadmap) for a rough timeline.

 ## About
 ### Goals